0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 1. Go to [the node operation menu](https://browser.partisiablockchain.com/node-operation)
 2. Sign in
 3. Under the section **Delegated from others**, unfold the collapsed delegation table in the bottom of the page
-4. Click _SEE MORE_, this unfolds a table showing specific instances of tokens delegated to your account
+4. Click "SEE MORE", this unfolds a table showing specific instances of tokens delegated to your account
 5. In the column called **Amount**, you choose the checkmark to accept a delegation or click the minus to accept a reduced amount

 ### How to retract delegated MPC tokens